Jens van 't Wout

-Jens van 't Wout (born 6 October 2001) is a Dutch short track speed skater He set an Olympic Record with the Dutch team in the Mixed 2000 metre relay at the 2022 Winter Olympics.
+Jens van 't Wout (born 6 October 2001) is a Dutch short track speed skater.
+He became a three time Olympic champion and also won a bronze medal at the 2026 Winter Olympics.
+He set an Olympic Record with the Dutch team in the Mixed 2000 metre relay at the 2022 Winter Olympics.

+Personal life

+Van 't Wout's older brother Melle is also a short-track speed skater.